 This chapter focuses on what you pay for your Part D prescription drugs.
 Your Plan Sponsor has chosen to make supplemental drug coverage available to you.
 This coverage is in addition to your Part D prescription drug benefit.
 Section 5.2 of this chapter contains a table that shows your costs for a drug that is covered by both your Part D prescription drug benefit and your supplemental drug coverage.
-Please review the separate document included with this Evidence of Coverage, called the "Certificate of Coverage", for more information about this supplemental drug coverage.
+For more information about this supplemental drug coverage you can view the Certificate of Coverage at www.welcometouhc.com/sfhss or call Customer Service to have a hard copy sent to you.
 To keep things simple, we use "drug" in this chapter to mean a Part D prescription drug.
 As explained in Chapter 5, not all drugs are Part D drugs - some drugs are covered under Medicare Part A or Part B and other drugs are excluded from Medicare coverage by law.